gitamatic/gitamatic-android/Manual.md

 - Customizable falling-note visualization
 - Adjustable colors, sizes, and visual effects
 - Optimized for both personal use and sharing on social media

 Gitamatic is built with a clear niche in mind: guitarists — especially solo players and fingerstyle performers.
 While DAWs, music games, and tools like guitar tuners all belong to the same musical ecosystem, they serve very different purposes.
-Gitamatic aims to bring together the most exciting and demanding aspects of guitar playing — all in one place: gameplay, progress tracking, learning tools, customizable settings, useful content, and everything else a guitarist might need.
+Gitamatic aims to bring a demanding aspects of guitar playing — tab editor, progress tracking, learning tools, customizable settings, useful content, and more a guitarist might need.

 Our mission goes beyond just introducing new features — we strive to deliver innovative tools that truly matter to guitarists.
 Gitamatic is focused on providing meaningful functionality that supports creativity, learning, and artistic growth.